 Guests are given a CD that narrates the segments of the park upon entry.
 The zoo is separated into the following sections: Gir Forest, Hwange National Park, Serengeti Plains, Buaha National Park, Gorongosa Reserve, and Las Pampas.
-I predicted it would take 45-60 minutes for the drive through portion, but it actually took us around 90 minutes or more to see everything.
-Good thing is that there is no time limit.
+I predicted it would take 45-60 minutes for the drive-through portion, but it actually took us around 90 minutes or more to see everything.
+The good thing is that there is no time limit.

 Some animals are fed near the edges of the road, allowing you a closer look at them; kind of cheating, but I appreciated being so up close and personal.
 The animals are monitored all the time.
 Eyes are watching from everywhere to ensure the safety of the animals, as well as the patrons.
 Many of the animals acted like they did not know we were there, while others showed off for the camera and played it to their advantage.

 The animals at Lion Country Safari have plenty of familiar habitats to run around in, which may contribute to the reason USA Today calls Lion Country “one of the top 10 best drive-through animal safaris”.
 I liked seeing the more exotics such as the South American Tapir and the wildebeests.
 My favorite part of the drive-through zoo was catching a herd of kulan as they were crossing through the pond.
 It was a beautiful sight!

 We finished the drive through and parked for the remaining exhibits, located at Safari World.
 We came across the adorable rhinoceros iguana from the Dominican Republic, and spider monkeys who thought they were the star of the show.
 There were many bird exhibits scattered throughout the property.
 We liked the African Grays, silky chickens, and the colorful parrots.
 The giant python was the scariest thing in the zoo; beautiful, but frightening.
 Check out the event board for the times of the animal talks and educational seminars.